 Description

-Buildings at John Erskine Ltd. Felt Manufacturers, 135 Shore Road, Newtownabbey, Belfast
+Buildings at John Erskine Ltd. Felt Manufacturers, 135 Shore Road, Newtownabbey

-A group of three single-storey factory buildings with Belfast roof trusses, built at various dates between 1918 and around 1935 as part of a large felt manufacturing complex to the east of Shore Road.
-The buildings were constructed of various materials and sizes.
-By February 2007, all three buildings had been demolished and the site cleared.
+A group of three single-storey factory buildings with Belfast truss roofs, built at various dates between circa 1915 and 1935 as part of a larger felt manufacturing complex.
+The buildings were demolished towards the end of 2006.

-Building 1, dated to 1918, was the largest of the three.
-It was rectangular in plan, measuring approximately 38 metres by 22 metres, and was abutted by smaller structures to the north, south and east.
-The façade was entirely brick and was devoid of openings except for a large vehicle entrance to the north fitted with a timber sliding door and a similar entrance directly in line with this to the south.
-The roof was a triple curved structure covered in felt with a central gabled roof light with corrugated Perspex to the centre of each curve.
+Building 1, the largest of the group, was constructed in 1918 and measured approximately 38 metres by 22 metres in rectangular plan.
+It was built entirely of brick with minimal openings, featuring only a large vehicle entrance to the north with a timber sliding door and a matching entrance directly opposite to the south.
+The roof was a distinctive triple curved structure covered in felt, with a central gabled roof light fitted with corrugated Perspex at the centre of each curve.
+The roof comprised twenty-one Belfast trusses in total, arranged as seven trusses in each bay.

-Building 2, dated to some time prior to 1920 (possibly around 1915), lay a few metres to the east of Building 1.
+Building 2, located a few metres to the east of Building 1, dates from approximately 1915 or before 1920.
 It was long and rectangular in plan, measuring roughly 8.2 metres in width and over three times this in length.
-It was constructed in corrugated metal with small sections to the left-hand side of the west elevation and the right-hand side of the east elevation in brick, and the lower portion of the south gable in concrete block.
-The west elevation had a pedestrian door to the left of centre with three very large unevenly-spaced multi-pane windows.
-The south gable had a similar style full-width window.
-The east elevation had a similar window which stretched over the entire left-hand side and centre.
-The curved roof was covered in felt.
-The building was in relatively poor condition.
+The structure was constructed principally in corrugated metal, with small sections of brick on the left-hand side of the west elevation and the right-hand side of the east elevation, and the lower portion of the south gable in concrete block.
+The west elevation contained a pedestrian door to the left of centre with three very large, unevenly-spaced multi-pane windows.
+The south gable featured a similar full-width window, and the east elevation displayed a large window stretching over the entire left-hand side and centre.
+The curved roof was covered in felt and comprised nine Belfast trusses.
+The building was in relatively poor condition at the time of survey.

-Building 3, believed to date from around 1935, lay a few metres to the east of Building 2.
-It was rectangular in plan, measuring roughly 16.7 metres in width and was constructed in corrugated metal with sections in timber and much of the base in render.
-The front (west) gable had a pedestrian doorway to the left with a very large window in the same style as Building 2 to the right of this, and a very large vehicle doorway with sheeted sliding door to the right again.
-To the south elevation there was another, slightly smaller, vehicle doorway to the left with three large windows to the right of this.
-The other elevations were not accessible, but internal evidence showed that the east gable had a large window in the same style.
-The curved roof was covered in felt.
+Building 3, located a few metres to the east of Building 2, is believed to date from around 1935.
+It was rectangular in plan, measuring roughly 16.7 metres in width, and was constructed in corrugated metal with sections in timber and much of the base in render.
+The front west gable contained a pedestrian doorway to the left with a very large window to the right, followed by a very large vehicle doorway with a sheeted sliding door.
+The south elevation had another slightly smaller vehicle doorway to the left with three large windows to the right.
+The curved roof was covered in felt and comprised seven Belfast trusses.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.